shaloo/docs.arcana/includes/text-snippets/cognito_config_steps.md

 Save the **Social Auth** settings.

-*You are all set with the Cognito configuration!*
+*You are all set with the Cognito configuration.*